How to Transfer ROSE into a ParaTime

-If you want to transfer ROSE to an exchange and you currently have them deposited on Emerald ParaTime, we strongly recommend that you withdraw ROSE to your Oasis wallet first and then perform a regular token transfer to your Oasis address on the exchange!
+If you want to transfer ROSE to an exchange and you currently have them deposited on Sapphire, we strongly recommend that you withdraw ROSE to your Oasis wallet first and then perform a regular token transfer to your Oasis address on the exchange!
 The ParaTime's withdrawal procedure involves a number of steps as described in the introduction and some exchanges may not recognize this transaction as a valid transaction for funding your account on the exchange.

 Advanced users (e.g. those running ParaTime compute nodes may need to

-withdraw ROSE from EVM-compatible ParaTimes stored in their
+withdraw ROSE from ParaTimes stored in their

-Extension does not support such withdrawals.
-Read the
+support such withdrawals.
+Use the

 Verifying ParaTime deposits and withdrawals